MONEY IN ARGENTINA | How to Double Your Cash with Western Union Argentina

 Follow all prompts to then add your bank account details.
 You can also opt to transfer money using a credit card, but take note that most credit card companies will charge a fee for Western Union money transfers, in addition to the Western Union fee (mine charges $10).

-STEP 2: Send Money
+STEP 2: Send Money To Argentina

 Once you have created the account, it’s time to send yourself some money.
 Select “Argentina” as the country where you want to send money, choose the amount in USD, and then select “cash pick-up.”